 - Pick up the Music Use Fee Registration Card from the School office.

-- Pick up the Applied Music Registration sheet from the School office.
+- Complete the Applied Music Registration sheet (additional copies are available in the Music Office).

 - Pay your Music Use Fee at the cashier’s office.
 Keep the receipt.

 - Obtain ALL required signatures from the faculty.
 Applied faculty must sign the Music Use Fee card and Applied Music Registration sheet.